MegaSa1nt/GDPS-MusicBot/README.md

 # GDPS-MusicBot
-Music bot for your GDPSs!
+Music bot for your GDPSs for Revolt!
 (It plays music from your GDPS)

 **Before using this bot**:
+- This is VERY alpha version.
+For now it only has three commands: `/play`, `/skip` (*doesn't work*) and `/stop`
 - You must use [**my dashboard**](https://github.com/MegaSa1nt/GMDprivateServer) :trollface:
-- You should know how to create and host Discord bot
+- You should know how to create and host Revolt bot
 - You should install node.js (v18.16.0 works fine)
 - You should run `npm i` command in bot's folder
-- This bot is supposed to run on only one Discord server
+- This bot is supposed to run on only one Revolt server

 **How to configure**:
 - There is **config.json** file, you should open it